Climbing walls are one of the easiest ways into climbing. They help you improve quickly and can also be great fun – whatever your climbing ambitions.

 If you’re under 18 and want to take up indoor climbing, different rules might apply and you should call your local wall to check.
 Many offer courses and competitions especially for young people but you might need parental permission or supervision.
 If you are a parent, or a young person, you may also find our Young People booklet helpful.

-1. How to put on a harness
+WATCH: How to put a harness on BMC TV:

 This article has been read